Externship on Advancing Social and Environmental Justice in the New York Attorney General's Office - Fall 2017

 - The Consumer Frauds and Protection Bureau prosecutes businesses and individuals engaged in fraudulent, misleading, deceptive or illegal trade practices.
 In addition to litigating, the Bureau mediates thousands of complaints each year from individual consumers.
 As part of its mission, the Bureau provides information to consumers and seeks to ensure a fair and vigorous market place.

-Applications for this externship are being received online.
+Applications for this externship are being received online and are due by 5pm on Friday, April 7th, 2017.
 To apply, please copy and paste the link below into your web browser; you will be taken directly to the OAG's online application system:

 Please be prepared to submit the following (1) a cover letter (include OAG Ref.
 No. VLS_CSJX_FALL_NYC_2016), describing your background, why you are interested in taking the externship, and your preferred bureau placement(s), (2) a resume, (3) transcript, and (4) brief writing sample.
 Please note that acceptance into the program is conditioned upon the successful completion of the OAG’s approval process which includes an interview, followed by completion of an OAGemployment application, confidentiality agreement, and emergency contact form, and a successful conflicts check.